-In 2010, Strategic Management was an area of relatively high performance.
-Average and median scores ranged between 7.8 and 9.2.
-Every category had a significant number (more than a sixth) of agencies scoring a perfect 10, with nearly half of all agencies scoring at least 9.
-Nevertheless, there were some agencies in every category that scored less than 5, indicating room for improvement.
-Some agencies in each category except for Counselling Services/Crisis Intervention scored less than 2, but the overall results across all categories of service delivery are encouraging.
+In 2012, Strategic Management was an area of relatively high performance.
+Average and median scores ranged between 8.3 and 9.1.
+Every category except for Counselling Services/Crisis Intervention and Services for Children had a significant number (more than a fifth) of agencies scoring a perfect 10, with over half of all agencies scoring at least 8.
+Nevertheless, there were some agencies in every category that scored 4 or lower, indicating room for improvement.
+Some agencies in Counselling Services/Crisis Intervention, Education, Provision of Basic Necessities, and Services for Seniors scored less than 2, but the overall results across all categories of service delivery are encouraging.